 In this article, we’ll tell you what a training program is, explain the different training programs that MSHA’s Part 46 requires, and tell you how they fit together into a MSHA Part 46 training plan.

 So now, let’s begin learning what a training plan is.
+We’ve also got a big guide for you right below that covers all things MSHA Part 46 and Part 48,

 The MSHA Part 46 training requirements for US surface mines requires mine operators create specific training programs to particular groups of workers at a surface mine site.